 To the outside world, contrary indeed.

 Then, and only then, reaching great conformity.

-Taking the first step — “we admit we are powerless over…” — coincides with the first step of Buddha’s eight fold path — Right Comprehension.
+Taking this first step, “we admit we are powerless over…”, corresponds to the first step of Buddha’s eight fold path—Right Comprehension.
 The reason we can’t admit we are powerless is because we are blinded by what we desire to see.
-If nothing else, Right Comprehension is seeing life as it is without the sugar coating of idealistic ‘positive thinking’.
+If nothing else, Right Comprehension comes down to impartially observing life without a sugar coated ‘power of positive thinking’… or negative thinking, for that matter.
 That’s a tall order, for what we need or fear to see, strongly influences how-and-what we think we are seeing.
-It’s a conundrum.
+It’s a real conundrum.

 It is best to consider this realm as a fear-instinct.
 It lies at the core of experience for all life.
 How it manifests itself is as varied as life itself.
-Indeed, its branches spread out in myriad ways, often unrecognizable as being a product of fear—at least at first glance.
-It is necessary to ponder carefully what you see on the surface and ‘reverse engineer’ until you see its fear-instinct origin.
-(See also Fear & Need Born in Nothing)
+Indeed, its branches spread out in myriad ways, often unrecognizable as being a result of fear—at least at first glance.
+It is necessary to ponder carefully what you see on the surface and reverse engineer until you see its fear-instinct origin.
+(See also Fear & Need Born in Nothing, p.486)